Do you constantly put the needs of others before your own? Are you often compromising your personal peace to please others?

 - Potentially feeling used and under valued

 - Restlessness and fatigue

 Say no more often- Politely decline when people ask for help and you cannot give it.
-There’s times where we simply don’t have the means, energy or time to help.
+There’s times where we simply don’t have the means/ energy or time to help.
 You are not obligated to inconvenience yourself to please others.
+Maybe saying no is the best thing you can say no the person asking so that they can become more self sufficient.
+It could even enable them to find the help with someone who is more suited to do so.
 Be clear and decisive.
 Your no is valid.

-Communicate your needs- If you genuinely want to help someone but may not have the capacity to do so right away, then communicate a healthy compromise.
+Communicate your needs- If you genuinely want to help someone but may not have the capacity in this moment then communicate a healthy compromise.
 Tell them what you can help out with or in what deadline.
-Make it easier for you.

 Surround yourself with people who get it- If you have people who are considerate and respect boundaries, it’s easier to feel comfortable fully expressing your needs and desires.
 Find people who understand you and won’t consistently put in you a situation you feel uncomfortable with.

 Self Reflection- Do you people please because you are scared of disappointing others?
 Start getting to the root reason why you feel compelled to put others first and your LAST!